 To verify the results obtained from AMAIX, a hybrid prototype based on Synopsys ZeBu Server and Virtualizer was used for comparison.
-Here the NVDLA RTL is synthesized for the ZeBu server and then emulated on it, meaning that precise behavioral analysis can be undertaken.
+Here, the NVDLA RTL is synthesized for the ZeBu server and then emulated on it, meaning that precise behavioral analysis can be undertaken.
 In our hybrid emulation setup additional components such as an ARM Cortex A57 CPU cluster and DRAM are added to form an entire embedded system.
-Since these components only need to be modeled functionally they are part of a Virtualizer SystemC TLM2.0 Virtual Prototype (VP) that is executed on a host computer.
+Since these components only need to be modeled functionally they are part of a Virtualizer SystemC TLM2.0 Virtual Platform (VP) that is executed on a host computer.
 This is depicted in Fig. 4.
 VP and RTL emulation are connected via so-called transactors.
 Physically a PCIe bus is used for this purpose.

 Inside the VP a Linux operating system with the NVDLA drivers is executed on the ARM cluster.
 To reduce the system's overhead, the simulated ARM cores were clocked at 4 GHz while the NVDLA was clocked at 1 GHz.
 The DRAM provided in the VP is purely functional and provides no timing annotation.
 Thus the NVDLA's bandwidth is limited only by its clock speed and bus width, which corresponds to 64 GB/s for the NVDLA full configuration at 1 GHz.
-This approximation was shown to be valid using a Synopsys Platform Architect Ultra pre-RTL simulation.
+This approximation was shown to be valid using a Synopsys Platform Architect Ultra pre-RTL simulation [9].
 Using this simulation the DRAM access patterns of the NVDLA were analyzed.
-It was observed, that nearly 100% of the DRAM bandwidth can be utilized for weight fetching, which dominates the overall data traffic.
+It was observed, that nearly 100% of the DRAM bandwidth can be utilized for weight fetching, which dominates the overall data traffic (> 90%).
+This is due to the linear access pattern of the CDMA_WT, which is responsible for fetching the weights.
+The other DMAs showed only partially linear patterns, which also reached over 95% depending on the DRAM and bus configuration in our simulations.

-Using this setup the execution time for most commonly-used networks like AlexNet or ResNet-18 on the emulated NVDLA is in the range of a few minutes.
+Using the mentioned hybrid emulation setup the execution time for most commonly-used networks like AlexNet or ResNet-18 on the emulated NVDLA is in the range of a few minutes.
 This allows us to analyze different scenarios quickly.

-Fig. 4.
-Hybrid emulation setup.
+Fig. 4 Hybrid emulation setup.